 Let’s start by understanding the significance of these tools.

-Cybersecurity tools are software, devices, or processes designed to protect networks, assets, programs, and data from attack, damage, or unauthorized access.
-They are the backbone of any organization's security strategy and offer various layers of defense against potential threats.
+Cybersecurity tools are software, devices, or processes designed to protect networks, assets, programs, and data from attacks, damage, or unauthorized access.

 Types of cybersecurity tools